Firefighters extinguish apartment building fire in Algiers neighborhood

 ALGIERS, La.
 (WGNO) — The New Orleans Fire Department responded to a three-alarm fire in Algiers on Sunday, Sept.
 17.

-NOFD officials said they responded to a call of a fire at a abandoned apartment building at the intersection of Vespasian Blvd. and Murl Street around 1:00 a.m.
+NOFD officials said they responded to a call of a fire at an abandoned apartment building at the intersection of Vespasian Boulevard and Murl Street around 1:00 a.m.

 The fire was put out around 3:15 a.m.